This article highlights tips for selling your House in Poor Condition in Maryland

 1. Highlight The Positive Parts

 In a way that highlights the positives and downplays the negative, a savvy realtor will help you list your house.
 You may want to note this prominently if you’re in an awesome location in the city center or a desirable school district.
-Some buyers may really want to live in those areas, but the mortgage required for the median house price in the region will not swing.
+Some buyers may want to live in those areas, but the mortgage required for the median house price in the region will not swing.
 Or, maybe there’s a swimming pool in your house, you’ve recently bought new appliances, or you’ve got a big master suite.
-These are attractive to many buyers, considering the overall condition of the house.
+These are attractive to many buyers, considering the house’s overall condition.

 2. Be Honest with the details

-While you want to downplay the home’s negatives, it’s not going to serve you well to absolutely cover them.
+While you want to downplay the home’s negatives, it will not serve you well to cover them.

 First, most buyers know that one of the most important things about purchasing a house is to have a detailed home inspection, so they’ll find it anyway.

 Second, some buyers may be renovators or are looking to refurbish the house to meet the needs of their family.
-If customers know what they’re going to need to repair in advance, they can present a competitive bid.
+Customers can present a competitive bid if they know what they need to repair in advance.

 3. Make some Easy Upgrades